-Prefer to skip the article and talk to the experts (that's us) instead?
+Prefer to skip all the reading?
+Talk to the experts (that’s us) instead.

 Airtame is a hardware-based wireless screen mirroring and signage solution.
 It also utilizes proprietary software for certain signage and management functions.
 Initially created to be a home-entertainment device, it has since shifted to business and education applications.
 Airtame wirelessly connects devices to a proprietary HDMI hardware receiver and allows users to share content to it.

 Ditto and Airtame are both cross-platform solutions, meaning they work with different types of devices people use today.
 However, the types of compatible devices differ for each solution.

-Both solutions require receivers to be set up with a TV, projector or other large display in order for users to screen mirror.
+Both solutions require receivers to be set up with a TV, projector or other large display in order for users to share content to them.
 Ditto software works with receivers that already exist in many conference rooms and presentation environments: Apple TV, Chromecast, Windows PCs and Macs.

 These popular devices are bound by the quality assurance standards of Apple, Google and Microsoft.
-Once Ditto is installed on the receiving device, users can present wirelessly to them.
+Once Ditto is installed on the receiving device, users can share content wirelessly to them.

 Airtame uses a proprietary hardware receiver.
 Initially a cable-free HDMI-dongle, a newer iteration is a round device that uses a series of cables to connect to a display’s HDMI port and a power source.
 Separate extension cords and ethernet cables are available for an additional cost, all proprietary to Airtame.

-Ditto and Airtame both allow numerous devices to present wirelessly to their respective receivers.
+Ditto and Airtame both allow numerous device types to present wirelessly to their respective receivers.
 The cohesiveness, functionality and support differ for each.